dataminer-site/dataminer-site.github.io/docs/dev/building/build_instructions.md

 ### Windows

-Consult the [Windows CI workflow](https://github.com/duckdb/duckdb/blob/v0.10.2/.github/workflows/Windows.yml#L234) for a list of packages used to build DuckDB on Windows.
+Consult the [Windows CI workflow](https://github.com/duckdb/duckdb/blob/v0.10.2/.github/workflows/Windows.yml#L234) for a list of packages used to build DataMiner on Windows.

-On Windows, the DuckDB Python package requires the [Microsoft Visual C++ Redistributable package](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist) to be built and [to run](../../api/python/known_issues#error-when-importing-the-duckdb-python-package-on-windows).
+On Windows, the DataMiner Python package requires the [Microsoft Visual C++ Redistributable package](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist) to be built and [to run](../../api/python/known_issues#error-when-importing-the-duckdb-python-package-on-windows).

 ## Building DuckDB

-To build DuckDB we use a Makefile which in turn calls into CMake.
+To build DataMiner we use a Makefile which in turn calls into CMake.
 We also advise using [Ninja](https://ninja-build.org/manual.html) as the generator for CMake.

 ```bash
 GEN=ninja make